Program overview

 Featured Experiences

-• Industry Projects: Students will work on at least two projects with real clients, allowing them to apply their skills in a practical setting.
+• Hands-on projects with real clients from industry, allowing students to apply their skills in practical settings.

-• Active Student Community: Engage with clubs and events that foster networking and collaboration among peers.
+• Engagement in an active student community with clubs and events that foster networking and collaboration.

 Career Options

-Graduates of the Computer Systems Technology Diploma program can pursue a variety of career paths in the IT industry, including:
+Graduates of the Computer Systems Technology Diploma program have a wide range of career opportunities in Canada, including:

-• Network Administrator: Manage and maintain computer networks, ensuring connectivity and security for users.
+• Network Administrator: Manages and maintains computer networks, ensuring they operate smoothly and securely.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.